Francisco Nunes da Rosa

-Francisco Nunes da Rosa (22 February 1871? — 13 September 1946) was a Portuguese Catholic priest, short story writer and journalist.
+Francisco Nunes da Rosa (22 February 1871? – 13 September 1946) was a Portuguese Catholic priest, short story writer and journalist.

 Biography

-Born in Rio Vista, California, United States of America, to Portuguese migrants to the United States, he returned with them, at the age of five, to Madalena, Pico Island.
+Born in Rio Vista, California, United States of America, to Portuguese migrants, he returned with them, at the age of five, to Madalena, Pico Island.

 Ordained in 1893, he became the parish priest at the Church of Santíssima Trindade in Mosteiro, on Flores Island, post he held until transferring to the parish of Nossa Senhora da Boa Nova das Bandeiras, on Pico Island, in 1896, where he remained until his death.

 While on Flores (1893-6), he wrote Pastorais do Mosteiro (1904) and while in Bandeiras (1896-1946) he wrote Gente das Ilhas.